xbeat/Machine-Learning/README.md

 The Universal Approximation Theorem is a fundamental concept in neural networks, stating that a feedforward network with a single hidden layer containing a finite number of neurons can approximate continuous functions on compact subsets of R^n, under mild assumptions on the activation function.
 This theorem provides the theoretical foundation for the effectiveness of neural networks in various applications.

+## Top 5 Deployment Strategies

+Big Bang Deployment

+Big Bang Deployment is a strategy where the entire application is updated at once.
+This approach involves replacing the old version with the new version in a single operation.
+While simple, it carries high risk as any issues affect the entire system simultaneously.

 ## Padding Strides and Pooling in Convolutional Neural Networks

 Introduction to CNNs and Feature Maps